d2l-ai/d2l-en/chapter_introduction/index.md

 While their behavior might give the illusion of general intelligence, it is a combination of rules, heuristics and statistical models that underlie the design.
-Second, at present tools for *artificial general intelligence* simply do not exist that are able to improve themselves, reason about themselves, and that are able to modify, extend, and improve their own architecture while trying to solve general tasks.
+Second, at present, there are simply no tools for *artificial general intelligence* that are able to improve themselves, reason about themselves, and that are able to modify, extend, and improve their own architecture while trying to solve general tasks.

 A much more pressing concern is how AI is being used in our daily lives.
-It is likely that many menial tasks fulfilled by truck drivers and shop assistants can and will be automated.
+It is likely that many routine tasks, currently fulfilled by humans, can and will be automated.
-Farm robots will likely reduce the cost for organic farming but they will also automate harvesting operations.
+Farm robots will likely reduce the costs for organics farmers but they will also automate harvesting operations.
-This phase of the industrial revolution may have profound consequences on large swaths of society, since truck drivers and shop assistants are some of the most common jobs in many countries.
+This phase of the industrial revolution may have profound consequences for large swaths of society, since menial jobs provide much employment in many countries.
-Furthermore, statistical models, when applied without care can lead to racial, gender, or age bias and raise reasonable concerns about procedural fairness if automated to drive consequential decisions.
+Furthermore, statistical models, when applied without care, can lead to racial, gender, or age bias and raise reasonable concerns about procedural fairness if automated to drive consequential decisions.
 It is important to ensure that these algorithms are used with care.
-With what we know today, this strikes us a much more pressing concern than the potential of malevolent superintelligence to destroy humanity.
+With what we know today, this strikes us as a much more pressing concern than the potential of malevolent superintelligence for destroying humanity.

 ## The Essence of Deep Learning

-Thus far, we have talked about machine learning broadly.
+Thus far, we have talked in broad terms about machine learning.
 Deep learning is the subset of machine learning concerned with models based on many-layered neural networks.
 It is *deep* in precisely the sense that its models